coopyey/ignis-bot/README.md

 - [ ] Enable/disable command

 ###### Technical Stuff:
-- [ ] Get a host to keep Meraka up while working on her
+- [ ] Get a host to keep Ignis up while working on her
 - [x] Clean up code - figure out how to clean up the main (functions, plug in style?)
 - [x] Commands with modifiers (args)
 - [ ] Character storage system for FFXIV characters